The State of Redistricting Litigation (July 2017 Edition)

 On April 21, the panel issued a 2-1 decision that several districts in the 2011 state house plan were the result of an intentional effort to dilute the voting power of minority communities, in violation of the Fourteenth Amendment and the Voting Rights Act.
 The court also ruled that several districts violated one-person, one-vote requirements and that one district in San Antonio was a racial gerrymander.

 Key pleadings for Perez v.
-Texas can be found here.
+Abbott can be found here.

 Virginia: Vesilind v.
 Virginia Board of Elections